openframeworks/ofSite/_documentation/gl/ofFbo.markdown

           If you use more than one renderer, use each renderer's explicit void ofBaseGLRenderer::begin(const ofFbo & fbo, bool setupPerspective) method instead.

-\sa       void ofBaseGLRenderer::begin(const ofFbo & fbo, bool setupPerspective)
+See also:       void ofBaseGLRenderer::begin(const ofFbo & fbo, bool setupPerspective)